Define attribute keys

 - An optional email address for the primary owner or maintainer

-- Which atomic property you want to calculate attributes against
+- Which property you want to calculate attributes against: an atomic field, or a property from an event or entity schema

 To edit or delete a custom attribute key, go to the key details page and click the Edit button, or the ⋮ button followed by Delete.